 What are the five newest churches on your district?
 If your district continues at its present pace of church planting, how many new churches will it plant in the next 20 years?

 Reaction:"Yeah, but we already have a whole bunch of tiny, weak churches on our district.
 We cannot even keep them alive.
-Are you intimating we ought to be starting some more of them?"
+Are you suggesting we ought to be starting more of them?"

-Not long ago I had a former advisory board member on an Oklahoma district say that to me.
+Not long ago a district advisory board member in Oklahoma said exactly that to me.
 How should I have responded to him?
-What do you think I should have said?
+What do you think I should have said in response?